Windows Phone 8 Upgradable To: Windows Phone 8.1 Apps Market: Windows Marketplace

 After much speculation of an Android-powered Nokia smartphone, the Nokia X was officially announced in February 2014.
 The Nokia X comes in the same colourful shells like the rest of the Lumia series, but runs something very different than Windows Phone inside.
 It’s Android; but not traditional Android like you know it.
 It is Android that’s void of all Google services; like Maps, Gmail, YouTube etc, that are replaced with Microsoft’s services.
 Its UI is also a cross between the Windows Phone’s Tile-based interface coupled with the Fastlane multi-tasking system found on the Asha 500 series.
 So what’s the benefit?
 Because of the Android base, Nokia says existing Android apps can be easily ported to the Nokia X software platform.
 There’s also the possibility of sideloading APK files directly.
 Nokia has their own app store to discover new apps for the Nokia X.

-On the inside, the Nokia X is very similar to the Lumia 520.
-It’s got a 4-inch 800 x 480 pixel IPS display, a 1GHz dual-core Snapdragon S4 chip coupled with 512MB RAM.
+On the inside, the Nokia X has a 4-inch 800 x 480 pixel IPS display, a 1GHz dual-core Snapdragon S4 chip coupled with 512MB RAM.
 There’s 4GB of internal storage (Lumia 520 has 8GB), along with a microSD card slot to expand it further.
 There’s a lacklustre-sounding 3 megapixel fixed-focus camera at the back with no flash, and no front-facing camera for video calls.
 The Nokia X is a Dual SIM phone with 3G support.
 The Nokia X also comes with Nokia’s HERE maps with offline navigation, Nokia MixRadio streaming music service and one month of unlimited Skype-Out calls.
 A 1500mAh battery provides juice to the phone.
+The Nokia X2 is the successor to the phone and the Zenfone 4 is an Android competitor that you should look at.